 Stepping up to a slightly larger hatchback will get you a much more spacious car that’s still cheap to run and easy to park.
 In these types of cars, the automatic gearboxes are usually more refined with some offering a better driving experience than the manual variant.

 It’s easy to see why automatic gearboxes have become more popular, especially if you spend a lot of time driving in city traffic.
 Letting the car do the work for you makes driving less of a chore, leaving you to concentrate on your surroundings and staying within the white lines.
-Most automatics will also make sure the car is in the most economical gear whenever possible.
-Of course, an automatic gearbox is a necessity for some drivers, so at least there’s plenty of choice.
+Most automatics also make sure the car is in the most economical gear whenever possible.
+Of course, an automatic gearbox is a necessity for drivers who only passed their driving test using an automatic.